-Small Business Technical Associate Administrator for Advisor address is: Office of Small Business Ī (To be completed by Contracting Utilization address is: Officer) (To be completed by Contracting Officer) •
+Advisor address is: (To be completed by Contracting (To be completed by Contracting Officer)

 IX.
 RECORDKEEPING

 FAR 52.219-9(d)(11) requires a list of the types of records your company will maintain to demonstrate the procedures adopted to comply with the requirements and goals in the subcontracting plan.
 These records include, but are not limited to, the following: